Affordable Ottawa Criminal Harassment Defence Lawyers

 Note that the prosecution does not need to prove that the complainant suffered any physical or mental harm – only that they felt threatened.

-If you can demonstrate that you were unaware (and could not have known) that your actions would cause the complainant to feel fear for his or her safety, it could be a strong defence as criminal harassment requires intent.
+Criminal harassment charges require the intent to cause fear.
+If you can prove that you were unaware (and could not reasonably have known) that your actions would lead to fear for someone’s safety, this could be a strong defence.
+Without intent, the charges may not stand.

 Sometimes, the motive of the complainant must be probed by a defence lawyer to find out why the complaint was made.
 There can be an ulterior motive in some cases, which may call into doubt the testimony provided and aid the defence.